-With regards to disposal, the HTA guidance (HTA, 2015) states that women should be informed of the available modes of disposal (after research is completed), where known, and the standard type of disposal used by the facility.
+With regards to disposal, the women should be informed of the available modes of disposal (after research is completed), where known, and the standard type of disposal used by the facility.
 Women should also be told whether they will be able to change their mind at a later date.
 Where options are available, the woman's wishes should be recorded so that these can be acted upon when the time comes.